kadena-io/pact/docs/pact-functions.md

 ## REPL-only functions {#repl-lib}

-The following functions are loaded magically in the interactive REPL, or in script files with a `.repl` extension.
+The following functions are loaded automatically into the interactive REPL, or within script files with a `.repl` extension.
 They are not available for blockchain-based execution.

 ### begin-tx {#begin-tx}